 Simplify Your Design

 Simplicity is one of the most important principles behind a professional, engaging business letterhead.
 Your design should be impressive and catchy, but not distracting.
 Keep in mind that a letterhead acts as a frame for the content of the letter.
-In other words, your letterhead is supposed to showcase the content, not competing with it for grasping the recipient’s attention.
+In other words, your letterhead is supposed to showcase the content, not compete with it for grasping the recipient’s attention.
 As you think of creative ideas for your letterhead design, try to keep it simple, but subtle and stylish.

 Keep It in Line with Your Brand

 Have you ever thought about attracting more customers with headed letters?
-The main reason for designing a business letterhead is helping the public identify a brand by its attributes and differentiate it from other similar businesses.
-Like any other promotional tools, your letterhead design should be in line with the rest of your business.
+The main reason for designing a business letterhead is to help the public identify a brand by its attributes and differentiate it from other similar businesses.
+Like any other promotional tool, your letterhead design should be in line with the rest of your business.
 Consistency is not just about putting the logo of your brand on the top of the design, but reflecting the fonts, color scheme, imagery, or anything else that helps the recipient recognize your brand.